On the use of senders for asymmetric tuples of cliques in Ramsey theory: Introduction

 It is easy to check that adding any number of $K_2$'s to a tuple of graphs $\cT$ does not change the collection of Ramsey graphs.
 We ask which tuples of cliques are Ramsey-equivalent, apart from these degenerate examples.
 The first step towards addressing this question follows from the work of \Nesetril{} and \Rodl{}~\cite{Nesetril1976RamseyProperty}, who proved that, for every $q\geq 2$ and every graph $H$, there exists a graph $G$ that is $q$-Ramsey for $H$ and has the same clique number as $H$.
 As a direct consequence, for any tuples of cliques $\cT$ and $\cS$, if the largest cliques in $\cT$ and $\cS$ have different sizes, then $\cT$ and $\cS$ are not Ramsey-equivalent.

 Recent developments on the behavior of random graphs can also be used to improve this result.
 Indeed, the celebrated \Kohayakawa{}-\Kreuter{} conjecture~\cite{kohayakawaThresholdFunctionsAsymmetric1997} seeks an extension of the work of \Rodl{} and \Rucinski{}~\cite{rodl_threshold_1995} to asymmetric tuples.
-The $1$-statement of this conjecture was proven true by Mousset, Nenadov, and Samotij~\cite{mousset_nenadov_samotij_2020} in full generality, while the $0$-statement was confirmed in the special case of cliques by Marciniszyn, Skokan, Sp\"{o}hel, and Steger~\cite{Marciniszyn_rd_asym_2009}.
-Given $\cT=(K_{t_1},\ldots,K_{t_q})$, these results imply that $n^{-1/m_2(t_1,t_2)}$ is a probability threshold for the binomial random graph\footnote{The binomial random graph is a graph on vertex set $[n]$ in which every possible edge is inserted independently with probability $p$.} $G_{n,p}$ to be $q$-Ramsey for $\cT$, where $m_2(t_1,t_2)$ is constant depending only on $t_1$ and $t_2$.
+The $1$-statement of this conjecture was proven true by Mousset, Nenadov, and Samotij~\cite{mousset_nenadov_samotij_2020} in full generality, while the $0$-statement was confirmed in the special case of cliques by Marciniszyn, Skokan, Sp\"{o}hel, and Steger~\cite{Marciniszyn_rd_asym_2009} (a full resolution was announced very recently by Christoph, Martinsson, Steiner, and Wigderson~\cite{christoph2024resolution}, following other recent progress by Kuperwasser, Samotij, and Wigderson~\cite{kuperwasser2023kohayakawa} and Bowtell, Hancock, and Hyde~\cite{bowtell2023proof}).
+Given $\cT=(K_{t_1},\ldots,K_{t_q})$, these results imply that $n^{-1/m_2(t_1,t_2)}$ is a probability threshold for the binomial random graph\footnote{The binomial random graph is a graph on vertex set $[n]$ in which every possible edge is inserted independently with probability $p$.} $G_{n,p}$ to be $q$-Ramsey for $\cT$, where $m_2(t_1,t_2)$ is a constant depending only on $t_1$ and $t_2$.
 Using simple properties of $m_2(t_1,t_2)$ (see \cite{Marciniszyn_rd_asym_2009,mousset_nenadov_samotij_2020}), it is easy to deduce that, if $\cS = (K_{s_1},\ldots,K_{s_\ell})$, then $(t_1,t_2)=(s_1,s_2)$ is necessary for $\cT$ and $\cS$ to be Ramsey-equivalent.

-It is then natural to ask whether there exist \emph{any} tuples of cliques that are Ramsey-equivalent.
-To the best of our knowledge, nothing else in known about this problem, as it is not even clear if two tuples of cliques are required to have same length to be Ramsey-equivalent.
-In Section \ref{sec:ramsey_equiv} we prove the following general theorem for asymmetric tuples of cliques.